openjs-foundation/cross-project-council/conduct/COC_PROCESS_FOR_INCIDENT_MANAGEMENT.md

 If a report to coc-esclation does not include one of those, the reporter will be asked to to provide one of those three as the reason for reporting to coc-escalation.

-## Code of Conduct

-The OpenJS Foundation and its member projects use the Contributor Covenant v2.0 as its Code of Conduct.
-Refer to the [Code of Conduct](https://github.com/openjs-foundation/cross-project-council/blob/HEAD/CODE_OF_CONDUCT.md) for the full text of the CoC and the reporting and esclation procedures.

 ## Confidentiality and record-keeping
 Personal information is confidential.
 All reports should be recorded, together with the discussion of it.
 The following private repos will be used to record and discuss reports.